hyphanet/plugin-WebOfTrust/STYLE.md

   Some places may still be using HTML syntax instead of Markdown.
   These shall be gradually migrated to Markdown once they're modified anyway for other reasons.

+- JavaDoc fields to avoid:
+  - @author: Use `git blame` instead.
+    Legacy instances of this field may still be present in the codebase.
+They can be removed.

 ## Git